-Restorative justice is about repairing the emotional harm caused by crime
+Restorative justice helps repair the emotional harm caused by crime

 It gives victims a voice and helps offenders understand the impact of their behaviour.
 Working alongside the criminal justice system, it involves trained facilitators opening up communication between victims and offenders, helping to achieve a sense of closure and reduce the risk of reoffending.